What is Open Enrollment?

 During open enrollment, you can elect what kind of contributions you would like to add to your FSA, HSA, or MSA for the year.
 These contributions will then be deducted from your paycheck.

-Also, keep in mind that FSA contributions do not typically roll over from one year to the next, so make sure to use it or lose it!
-Eye-glasses/contacts are a big expense that should be covered.
+Also, keep in mind that, if your employer’s plan allows, only a small portion of your FSA contributions can carry over.
+Otherwise, they are use-it-or-lose-it.
+Prescription eye-glasses/contacts are a big qualified medical expense that should be covered, but there are others now, including many OTC medications.
 Check out my post how how to buy glasses online if you have never done it and would like recommendations of where to do it.

 Open Enrollment Discussion: